tomjoht/learnapidoc/_docs/introduction_to_rest_apis/docapis_intro_to_rest_api_doc.md

 REST APIs, however, do not follow a standard message format.
 Instead, REST is an architectural *style*, a set of recommended practices for submitting requests and returning responses.
 To understand the request and response format for REST APIs, you don't consult the SOAP message specification or look at the WSDL file.
 Instead, you have to consult the REST API's *documentation*.

 Each REST API functions a bit differently.
 There isn't a single way of doing things, and this flexibility and variety is what fuels the need for accurate and clear documentation.
-As long as there is variety with REST APIs, there will be a strong need for technical writers to provide documentation.
+As long as there is variety with REST APIs, there will be a strong need for technical writers to provide documentation for these APIs.

 ## The web is becoming an interwoven mashup of APIs